sigmadeltasoftware/APT-InIt/README.md

 ```
 * Running "git df 'filename' " will open a "diff" window in gVim with a lot more detail than the standard terminal Vi-version would
 ```

-## To Be Done

-* Support for different OS'
-* Automated installation of XAMPP

 ## Contributors